Vaginal Birth After Cesarean?

-This lecture will enable you to weigh the risks of planned VBAC versus elective repeat cesarean and refutes common reasons for denying VBAC.
-Its “take-away” details optimal labor care practices and policies that will minimize the chance of the scar giving way and maximize likelihood of VBAC.
-In addition, the “take-away” recommends strategies for an optimal cesarean.
+This course will enable you to weigh the risks of planned VBAC versus elective repeat cesarean according to your individual circumstances and refutes common reasons for denying VBAC.
+Its “take-away” section details optimal labor care practices and policies that will minimize the chance of the scar giving way and maximize likelihood of VBAC as well as suggests strategies for an optimal cesarean.

 Childbirth U is intended to help you make informed decisions about maternity care; however, the information found on this website is not a substitute for professional medical advice.
 You should consult your physician or midwife before acting on any of the information you find here.
 While the content of CBU lectures is believed to be true and accurate at the time of publication, we accept no legal responsibility for any errors or omissions that may be made and make no warranty, express or implied, with respect to the content of CBU lectures.

 Frequently Asked Questions

 How long will it take me to complete the course?

 Course lectures are self-paced.
 You can take as long as you need.
 If you pause a lecture, the special software will remember where you left off and offer the option to begin there or start over when you return to it.
 Course lectures are also independent of each other.
 They may be viewed in any order, and, while we recommend taking the entire course, you can skip lectures on topics that don’t interest you.